Best space games which will let you explore the unknown

 Developer: Hello Games

 If you don't feel like exploring on your own, you can also play the space-faring adventure with your pals.
-The No Man's Sky multiplayer aspect offers you the chance to build up colonies together, try to survive the expanses of the galaxies, and even dogfight and race in your ships.
-The ever-growing community of players that continues to go from strength to strength just goes to show how much love there is for No Man's Sky, and it really has become of the best sim games for space-curious players around.
+The No Man's Sky multiplayer aspect offers you the chance to build up colonies together, try to survive the expanses of the galaxy, and even dogfight and race in your ships.
+The ever-growing community of players that continues to go from strength to strength goes to show how much love there is for No Man's Sky, and it really has become one of the best sim games for space-curious players around.

 Sam's gaming PC is literally held together with masking tape, and he bought his PS4 from a friend of a friend of a (dodgy) friend for a tenner.
 He wishes that games still had paper manuals, mainly so he could get the satisfaction of ignoring them.
 He grew up in Essex, and now lives in London.